-3 Limited life experiences and individual family circumstances impacting decision making skills.
+3 Limited life experiences and individual family circumstances impact decision making skills, and can reduce pupils' abilities to make links between their learning.
 4 Poor attendance and punctuality impacts on learning and emotional well being.
-(There is no significant difference in attendance for PP children compared to NonPP, and the number of PA's for NonPP is nearly double that of PP, again highlighting the unreliability of this marker.)
+(There is no significant difference in attendance for PP children compared to NonPP, and the number of PA's for NonPP is slightly higher than that of PP, again highlighting the unreliability of this marker.)
 5 Social and emotional need of children and families.